tc39/how-we-work/call.md

 - Wait a couple minutes at the start for attendees to arrive if necessary, but usually no more than 5 minutes.
 - Designate a note-take or note-takers, ideally worked out informally ahead of the meeting.
 This could be you if you're good at multi-tasking, or could be an attendee.
 Set clear guidelines for where the notes will be taken (e.g., inline in the agenda) and what style of notes are expected for the meeting (e.g., documenting carefully who said what (as in TC39 meetings), or just high-level points that are made).
 - Introduce yourself and the purpose of the meeting; encourage everyone to do introductions if needed.
-- Control for time: Wrap up certain discussion topics if they are taking too long and there are other important topics on the agenda that need to be discussed in this particluar meeting.
+- Control for time: Wrap up certain discussion topics if they are taking too long and there are other important topics on the agenda that need to be discussed in this particular meeting.
 - Don't talk too little or too much, as the meeting leader: Ensure that topics are adequately introduced with sufficient context, but otherwise try to get out of the way so attendees can share their insights.
 Moderate the meeting so that everyone can be heard.

 ## Next steps after the meeting